 - tea tree oil

-Talk to a doctor before combining natural treatments with any medical treatments.
+Talk with a doctor before combining natural treatments with any medical treatments.
 Combining herbs and some medications may cause unwanted side effects, such as a worsening of your scalp psoriasis.

 Besides improving your skin’s appearance, seeking treatment for your scalp psoriasis can greatly reduce your risk of developing possibly serious complications.

-Talk to a dermatologist to help determine which scalp psoriasis shampoo or other treatment options are best for you.
+Talk with a dermatologist to help determine which scalp psoriasis shampoo or other treatment options are best for you.